Saas-Experts-Co/Consents.js/README.md

     accountId: "YOUR_CONSENTS_ID",
     agreementTypeIds: ["terms-1"],
     userId: "newly_created_user_123",
+    userName: "John Doe",
+    userCustomFields: "{'property':'address'}",
     customerId: "newly_created_customer_123",
+    customerName: "Acme Holdings",
+    customerCustomFields: "{'phone':'555-555-5555'}",
     userEmail: "user@example.com",
     autoUpdate: {
         userId: true
     }
 });
 ```

+### \> \#\#\#\# Creating Anonymous Users and Customers Records

+\>
+\> Most registration flows collect user and customer information before you have generated your internal uniqueId.
+In cases like this, refer to the above example and simply send the user’s e-mail address.
+Some additional things to consider:
+\>
+\> \- If you do not have a userId at this time you can **not** send company information.
+The following options should not be set if userId is not provided:
+\>   \- customerName
+\>   \- customerNameEl
+\>   \- customerId
+\>  \-  customerCustomFields
+\>
+\> \- Once the consent record is provided with just the user’s e-mail, you can update the remaining user and customer fields by setting the autoUpdate.userId to **true** (see above example)
+\> \- You should only set the autoUpdate.userId to **true** when a user’s information has changed.
+Otherwise Consents will attempt to update the custom record on every page load from within your application or website.
+\> \- autoUpdate.userId:true **only works** when the user hasn’t already been assigned a userId.
+Any updates requested as a result of this option being set will only occur if Consents finds a user with the specified e-mail address who has **not** previously been assigned a userId.

 ### 3\.
 Multiple Agreement Consent